AndyIbanez/andyibanez-com/content/privacy-policies/privacy_policy_silvianna.md

 The Privacy Policy for Silvianna can be resumed in one sentence:

-*Silvianna will not store your information, personal or otherwise, in any third-party servers not owned by Anilist.co, Apple, or RevenueCat.*
+*Silvianna will not store your information, personal or otherwise, in any third-party servers not owned by Anilist.co, Apple, RevenueCat, or GitHub.*

 Silvianna is a client for https://anilist.co (hereafter simply called "Anilist"), the popular anime and manga database service.
 As such, Silvianna will interact with Anilist in order to do any work at all.
 With Silvianna, you can view information stored on Anilist, and that includes any personal information you may have provided to them.

-*The only networking interaction occurs between the App and Anilist, the App and Apple's Servers, and the App and RevenueCat's servers.*
+*The only networking interaction occurs between the App and Anilist, the App and Apple's Servers, the App and RevenueCat's servers, and the App and GitHub's servers.*

 Silvianna **will not** not send any information stored in the service to a third party server that is not owned by Anilist or RevenueCat.